LED: Light Enhanced Depth Estimation at Night: Method

 \subsection{Implementation Details}

-We implement the encoder-decoder in PyTorch \cite{Pytorch_NEURIPS2019_9015}.
-For each experiment the model is trained from scratch during 70 epochs using the AdamW optimizer \cite{loshchilov2017decoupled}.
-The training is conducted with a batch size of 32, and both input and output resolutions are set to 320$\times$320\,px.
-The learning rate is set to $10^{-3}$ and the selection of the best epoch is based on the Root Mean Square Error (RMSE) metric.
-This determination is made on a 5,000 images validation set.
-The entire training process takes approximately 4 hours, conducted on a single Nvidia RTX 4090. \
+\simon{ We implement the encoder-decoder in PyTorch \cite{Pytorch_NEURIPS2019_9015}.
+The model is trained from scratch during 70 epochs using the AdamW optimizer \cite{loshchilov2017decoupled}, with a batch size of 32 and a learning rate of $10^{-3}$.
+Input and output resolutions are set to 320$\times$320\,px.
+Similar to \cite{HigherResMap}, our learning objective combines losses based on Log L1, gradient and normals.
+More information is available in the supplementary.
+The selection of the best epoch is based on the Root Mean Square Error (RMSE).
+The training process takes 4 hours on a single Nvidia RTX 4090. }\

-Adabins was implemented using the official code from \cite{bhat2021adabins}, while we rely on the Monocular-Depth-Estimation-Toolbox \cite{lidepthtoolbox2022} for DepthFormer \cite{li2023depthformer}.
-The only modifications are related to dataset format compatibility.
-The training setup aligns with the original papers' provided recommendations, only excluding data augmentation to preserve the HD pattern from cropping.\
+\simon{We implement Adabins \cite{bhat2021adabins} using the official code and rely on the toolbox \cite{lidepthtoolbox2022} for DepthFormer \cite{li2023depthformer}.
+We apply Depth Anything V2 \cite{depth_anything_v2} official fine-tuning code to adapt the model for metric depth estimation.
+The only changes are limited to dataset format compatibility.
+The training setup follows the original papers’ recommendations, excluding data augmentation to preserve the HD pattern from cropping. }